DakotaCRose/netflix-to-letterboxd/README.md

 - Strips out the episode title and keeps only the **series name**.
 - Removes duplicates so each show only appears once.
 - Outputs a `.txt` file ready to import into Letterboxd.
+- I converted the `.txt` file to `.csv` file without seeing if the `.txt` worked.
+I just stuck to what I knew worked.

 ---